Navien combination boilers provide endless hot water, as well as whole house heating for small and large homes

 I am a homeowner and have a problem with my unit.
 If I call technical support, can they walk me through troubleshooting my unit?

-Because our product involves water, electricity, and gas, there is only a limited amount of troubleshooting that can be done with a homeowner/end-user.
+Because our tankless combi boilers involve water, electricity, and gas, there is only a limited amount of troubleshooting that can be done with a homeowner/end-user.

 We recommend contacting your original installer or a Navien Service Specialist (NSS) to troubleshoot the unit.

 NOTE: Charges will apply for service calls outside of 1 year labor period and/or non-warranty issues.
 Please see terms of our labor warranty.

 Navien does not dispatch field technicians directly, but you can use our service locator to find an authorized Navien service technician near you.

 If you feel like there is an issue with your unit, please have someone contact Navien Technical Support while in front of the unit with your Serial Number ready.
 We recommend that a license contractor, original installer, or NSS contact is the person who calls us, so we may do in depth troubleshooting to determine if there is a part failure.

 Navien Technical Support will be unable to send out parts without registration of product (Serial Number, Date of Installation, Homeowner Information, and Installer Information).